 The mission of Pacific Learning Academy is to provide alternative, one-on-one education to students, empowering them with mastery of the subject matter by matching the student with highly professional, well-trained and caring adults experienced with the curriculum and alternate educational scenarios.

-The Academy offers the following courses, as well as individually-designed and customized courses.
+The Academy offers the following accredited middle and high school courses, as well as individually-designed and customized electives.
 All Sciences are considered Lab Sciences, and Foreign Language for other languages besides French and Spanish may be available (Japanese and ASL, for example).

 We are often able to accommodate special course requests, depending on instructor availability.

 Social Studies (6)

 Lab courses: Phys Sci, Bio, Chem, Physics, Material Sci